Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

 of the four-dimensional momenta and masses

 is studied here.
-A life time of $A$ expressed with an imaginary part of $E_A$ is assumed negligible in majority places of the present paper.
-From the interaction Lagrangian Eq.\,$(\ref{decay-interaction})$, the transition amplitude is expressed with an integral over $(t,{\vec x})$
+The life-time of $A$ expressed with the imaginary part of $E_A$ is assumed negligible in majority of the present paper.
+From the interaction Lagrangian Eq. \eqref{eq74}, the transition amplitude is expressed with an integral over $(t,\vec{x})$: